guardrails-ai/guardrails/README.md

 [**Docs**](https://docs.guardrailsai.com)
 </div>

-_Note: Guardrails is an alpha release, so expect sharp edges and bugs._

 ## 🧩 What is Guardrails?

 Guardrails is a Python package that lets a user add structure, type and quality guarantees to the outputs of large language models (LLMs).
 Guardrails: